zhaoxy92/GLaRA/README.md

   - For saving the time of reading data, we cache all datasets into picked objects: `python cache_datasets.py`

 ## Run experiments
--  The experiments on the three data sets are independently conducted.
+The experiments on the three data sets are independently conducted.
 To run experiments for one task, (i.e NCBI), please go into folder "code-NCBI"

-    1. step 1. extract candidate rules for each type and cache embeddings, edges, seeds, etc.
+1. Extract candidate rules for each type and cache embeddings, edges, seeds, etc.